 As trade grew, traders and merchants from overseas started coming to Bombay for business; and naturally the demand for hotels went up.
 Hotels were certainly a more attractive option than the "chummeries" or clubs that gentlemen could stay in.
 What's more, travellers by sea had become used to the high hospitality standards offered by well run steamships, and looked for similar comforts in the ports.

-Among the earliest grand hotels was Watson's Hotel; which reflected Victorian enthusiasm for ironwork in the French colonial style.
+Among the earliest grand hotels was Watson's Hotel; which reflected the owner's enthusiasm for ironwork (considered cheap to build).

 Watson's Esplanade Hotel, 1867-69